jaminthorns/vscode-gitterm/ideas.md

 (like `#123`) that automatically creates links to those issues.
 It would be nice to support this on a per-remote basis.

+### Commit Range Links 🤔

+When pulling, you get a message in the form of `Updating <commit>..<commit>`.
+It would be nice if you could click the commit range and get the history for that range.

 ## Link Detection Methods 📝

 - Parsing